-Assuming that the call to mnesia: start did not find any schema to read on the disc, then Mnesia has started as a disc-less node, and then changed it to a node that utilizes the disc to locally store the schema.
+Assuming that the call to mnesia:start/0 does not find any schema to read on the disc, Mnesia starts as a disc-less node, and then change it to a node that use the disc to store the schema locally.

-1.5.6 More Schema Management
+1.6.6 More about Schema Management

-It is possible to add and remove nodes from a Mnesia system.
+Nodes can be added to and removed from a Mnesia system.
 This can be done by adding a copy of the schema to those nodes.

-The functions mnesia:add\table\copy/3 and mnesia:del\table\copy/2 may be used to add and delete replicas of the schema table.
-Adding a node to the list of nodes where the schema is replicated will affect two things.
-First it allows other tables to be replicated to this node.
-Secondly it will cause Mnesia to try to contact the node at start-up of disc-full nodes.
+The functions mnesia:add\table\copy/3 and mnesia:del\table\copy/2 can be used to add and delete replicas of the schema table.
+Adding a node to the list of nodes where the schema is replicated affects the following:

+- It allows other tables to be replicated to this node. - It causes Mnesia to try to contact the node at startup of disc-full nodes.

-The function call mnesia:del\table\copy(schema, mynode@host) deletes the node 'mynode@host' from the Mnesia system.
-The call fails if mnesia is running on 'mynode@host'.
-The other mnesia nodes will never try to connect to that node again.
-Note, if there is a disc resident schema on the node 'mynode@host', the entire mnesia directory should be deleted.
-This can be done with mnesia:delete\schema/1.
-If mnesia is started again on the the node 'mynode@host' and the directory has not been cleared, mnesia's behaviour is undefined.
+The function call mnesia:del\table\copy(schema, mynode@host) deletes node mynode@host from the Mnesia system.
+The call fails if Mnesia is running on mynode@host.
+The other Mnesia nodes never try to connect to that node again.
+Notice that if there is a disc resident schema on node mynode@host, the entire Mnesia directory is to be deleted.
+This is done with the function mnesia:delete\schema/l.
+If Mnesia is started again on node mynode@host and the directory has not been cleared, the behavior of Mnesia is undefined.

-If the storage type of the schema is ram\copies, i.e, we have disc-less node, Mnesia will not use the disc on that particular node.
-The disc usage is enabled by changing the storage type of the table schema to disc copies.
+If the storage type of the schema is ram\copies, that is, a disc-less node, Mnesia does not use the disc on that particular node.
+The disc use is enabled by changing the storage type of table schema to disc\copies.

-New schemas are created explicitly with mnesia:create\schema/1 or implicitly by starting Mnesia without a disc resident schema.
-Whenever a table (including the schema table) is created it is assigned its own unique cookie.
-The schema table is not created with mnesia:create\table/2 as normal tables.
+New schemas are created explicitly with the function mnesia:create\schema/1 or implicitly by starting Mnesia without a disc resident schema.
+Whenever a table (including the schema table) is created, it is assigned its own unique cookie.
+The schema table is not created with the function mnesia:create\table/2 as normal tables.

-At start-up Mnesia connects different nodes to each other, then they exchange table definitions with each other and the table definitions are merged.
-During the merge procedure Mnesia performs a sanity test to ensure that the table definitions are compatible with each other.
-If a table exists on several nodes the cookie must be the same, otherwise Mnesia will shutdown one of the nodes.
-This unfortunate situation will occur if a table has been created on two nodes independently of each other while they were disconnected.
-To solve the problem, one of the tables must be deleted (as the cookies differ we regard it to be two different tables even if they happen to have the same name).
+At startup, Mnesia connects different nodes to each other, then they exchange table definitions with each other, and the table definitions are merged.
+During the merge procedure, Mnesia performs a sanity test to ensure that the table definitions are compatible with each other.
+If a table exists on several nodes, the cookie must be the same, otherwise Mnesia shut down one of the nodes.
+This unfortunate situation occurs if a table has been created on two nodes independently of each other while they were disconnected.
+To solve this, one of the tables must be deleted (as the cookies differ, it is regarded to be two different tables even if they have the same name).

-Merging different versions of the schema table, does not always require the cookies to be the same.
+Merging different versions of the schema table does not always require the cookies to be the same.
 If the storage type of the schema table is disc\copies, the cookie is immutable, and all other db\nodes must have the same cookie.
 When the schema is stored as type ram\copies, its cookie can be replaced with a cookie from another node (ram\copies or disc\copies).
 The cookie replacement (during merge of the schema table definition) is performed each time a RAM node connects to another node.